kendarorg/Angular101/demo001mat.md

  * addresses-data.service.spec.ts: The data service test
  * addresses-data.service.ts: The data service itself

+Something special for this example is a clone method to consume and produce only cloned items.
+This way the content of the data storage will be disconnected from the ui

+	  	private clone<T>(a: T): T {
+		  return JSON.parse(JSON.stringify(a));
+		}

 Now we can fill the latter  with some fake data inside the class declaration.
 Note the type declaration, array of AddressElement